Diocese of Strängnäs: Cathedral and institutions

 Three provincial synods were held at Telge in the Diocese of Strängnäs in 1279, 1341 and 1380.
 The first two issued statutes on matters concerning the discipline of the clergy, while the synod of 1380 threatened with various penalties those who molested the tenants of church lands.

-The "Sondermannalagen", a code of laws published early in the fourteenth century for the people of Sodermanland, contains a number of ecclesiastical laws.
+The Södermannalagen, a code of laws published early in the fourteenth century for the people of Södermanland, contains a number of ecclesiastical laws.

 Among other institutions, there was in the diocese the chapter of the cathedral, funded about 1288, which counted thirteen members at the end of the fifteenth century, besides which there were a least eighteen chaplains, who served the eighteen altars.
 The diocese contained in addition Mariefred Charterhouse (1491–1526), and Örebro Priory, founded by the Carmelites in 1418.

 Lutheran Reformation

 King Christian II of Sweden gave the bishopric to Jens Andersen Beldenak, Bishop of Odense, who however returned to Denmark in April 1521.
 During the vacancy the diocese was governed by Laurentius Andreae who had become archdeacon of Strängnäs in 1520.
 He greatly favoured Olaus Petri, and as chancellor of king Gustavus Vasa (1523) he promoted the interests of Protestantism.

 The last Catholic bishop of Strängnäs, if he can be called so, was Magnus Sommar (1528–36), dean of Strängnäs in 1518, nominated bishop by Gustavus Vasa in 1522, and consecrated without papal confirmation by Petrus Magni, bishop of Västerås, 6 January 1528.
 Messenius states that the bishops elect signed a document in which they promised to go to Rome to seek papal confirmation, and thus persuaded Petrus Magni to proceed to the consecration.
 Magnus Sommar was very submissive towards the king, but his concessions did not save him.
 He was deposed and imprisoned, and released in order that he might retire to the monastery of Krokek.